paulrouget/servo-embedding-api/JS_API.md

 ```

 CompositorWorker is a [SharedWorker](https://html.spec.whatwg.org/multipage/workers.html#sharedworker)
-with access to a Compositor object (itself giving access to all the viewport object).
+with access to a Compositor object (giving access to all the viewport object).

 Browser JS code and Compositor JS code can communicate via message passing.